\\\ Summer Pet Gardens \\\ Updated Summer 2022

 Floral bouquets are beautifully colour coordinated, wrapped in paper or foils, some have additional trimmings, all of which are very dangerous if your pet tries to swallow these when left lying around.

 The best way to ensure a toxic-free pet-friendly bouquet arrives is by sending specific instructions for the contents of the bouquet to a floral retailer that doesn’t offer the standard pre-arranged bouquets, (which is much harder to find online than you realise), taking the time to source bouquets that are pet-friendly, or by dropping off the flowers yourself to your recipient!

-Read and see Hendrick the naughty cat that swallowed 3′ of wrapping ribbon left lying around his home rushed to Vet A&E.
+Read about Hendrick the naughty cat that swallowed 3′ of wrapping ribbon left lying around his home and rushed to Vet A&E.